holochain-gym/developer-exercises/basic/0.entries/README.md

 ### Building

-First, enter the nix-shell in running this command in this folder:
+If you are not in the nix-shell of this repository, enter it by running this command in the root folder of the repository:

 ```bash
 nix-shell